adriandavidauer/VVAD/docs/how-to-contribute.md

    - Commits are titles:
      - Start with a capital letter
      - Don't end the commit with a period
-     - Commits should be written to answer: If applied, this commit will A good commit would then look like: "Remove deprecated backend function"
+     - Commits should be written to answer: If applied, this commit will `COMMIT_MSG`.
+A good commit would then look like: "refactor: Remove deprecated backend function"

 7. Provide documentation of new features: